Dr Richard McQuade

 Roles and Responsibilities

-I am Senior Lecturer and Head of Excellence in Learning and Teaching (HELT) in the Institute of Neuroscience.
+I am Senior Lecturer in the School of Pharmacy.

 University, South Africa, 1987)